 903.4.1 Monitoring.
 Alarm, supervisory and trouble signals shall be distinctly different and shall be automatically transmitted to an approved supervising station or, where approved by the fire code official, shall sound an audible signal at a constantly attended location.

-Any sprinkler system failing to monitor the valves, other than the below listed exceptions, will not be allowed to be “green tagged”.
+Any sprinkler system failing to electronically supervise and monitor water supply control valves, other than the below listed exceptions, will not be allowed to be “green tagged”.
 Those systems shall be “yellow tagged” by the inspection company.
-The issue shall be remedied within twelve months or by the next inspection of the sprinkler system.
+The issue shall be remedied within thirty-six months in cooperation with the Fire Code Official.
 Failure to complete the remedy within the time allowed shall demand the sprinkler system to be “red tagged”.

 Exceptions: